6 popular places to visit in Bangkok (and my first impressions of the Thai capital)

-The hotel, much like the flight from Lisbon to Bangkok via Dubai, had been booked on a whim, chasing special offers I had been emailed about.
+Like the flight from Lisbon to Bangkok via Dubai, the hotel had been booked on a whim, chasing special offers I had been emailed about.
 The Chong Nonsi BTS Station, just 10-minutes away within walking distance, closed the deal.

-I didn’t know it yet then, but twelve hours later I would come down sick with what I thought was food poisoning at first but turned out to be bacterial pharyngitis.
+I didn’t know it yet then, but 12 hours later, I’d become sick with what I thought was food poisoning at first, but it turned out to be bacterial pharyngitis.
 I was not prepared for Southeast Asia.
 As had happened with Rome three months before, I wasn’t feeling excited about Bangkok.

 2013, as I would realize later, was not a great travel year.

-Jet lag was getting the best of me, and I didn’t feel like adventuring on street food, as everyone had suggested me to.
+Jet lag was getting the best of me, and I didn’t feel like adventuring on street food, as everyone had suggested to me.
 Instead, we settled for an Indian restaurant where we both were familiar with the North Indian menu.